 Cheques for fees will normally be made out to colleges or other institutions, not to individual people.

-If you were awarded book tokens towards essential books or a dictionary you should receive these by post about a month from the closing date for applications.
+If you were awarded book tokens towards essential books you should receive these by post about a month from the closing date for applications.
+Dictionaries are sent out four times a year by Oxford University Press, so you may have to wait a bit longer for a dictionary.

 Please return the acknowledgement slip which accompanies the cheque and/or receipts for books bought with book tokens.
 You must return the acknowledgement slip and/or receipts shortly after receiving your cheque in order to be eligible to apply for another award in the future.